episerver/Foundation-docs/Foundation.Cms/Page Types/Profile Page.md

 <img src="Screenshots/Profile%20Page%20-%20icon.png?raw=true" alt="Profile Page icon" width="40%"/>

-Profile Page is designed for a...
+Profile Page is a page type designed for user profile information.
 Consists of a background image or video, a main body element and a main content area.

 ## Property List
 The following property list includes properties that are unique to this content type.
-For a list of global properties, view our [*Common Page Properties*](./Common%20Page%20Properties.md) list.
+For a list of global properties, view our [*Common Page Properties*](../../Common%20Page%20Properties.md) list.

 Display Name *(Name in code)* | Type | Property Description
 --------------|------|---------------